UKCSE15L/cse15l-lab-reports/Lab2.md

 For both examples, the `handleRequest` method was called to return the updated String which would then be printed to the screen.

+The 'handleRequest' method has a single argument, 'URI url', which is used to store the URL passed to this method.
+This URL is then processed inside the method to perform specific actions based on its path and query parameters.

-The relevant arguments are the `num` integer which is incremented with every call and the `holder` String which is concatenated with every call with the newest string.
+The relevant fields of the `Handler` class are the `num` integer which is incremented with every call and the `holder` String which is concatenated with every call with the newest string.

 For both of these requests, the `num` is incremented and the `holder` String is concatenated with the newest String and a newline added to the end of it.